Arrieta deals, Cubs awaken, top Indians to even Series at 1

 UP NEXT

-Cubs: Hendricks is coming off his brilliant performance in Game 5 of the NLCS when he pitched two-hit ball for seven innings as the Cubs clinched their first pennant in 71 years.
-The right-hander went 16-8 during the regular season with a league-leading 2.13 ERA.
+Cubs: Hendricks is coming off his brilliant performance in Game 6 of the NLCS when he pitched two-hit ball for 7 1/3 innings as the Cubs clinched their first pennant in 71 years.
+The right-hander led the majors with a 2.13 ERA.

-Indians: It will be an emotional night for Tomlin, who will pitch on 12 day's rest with his ailing father, Jerry, in attendance.
-The elder Tomlin became stricken with a spinal condition in August, when Tomlin was struggling on the mound.
-The right-hander more than recovered and rescued Cleveland's rotation in the postseason, winning both starts.
+Indians: It will be an emotional night for Tomlin, who will pitch on 12 days' rest with his ailing father, Jerry, in attendance.
+The elder Tomlin became stricken with a spinal condition in August, when the right-hander was struggling on the mound.

 Comments